Public Humanities Fellowship

 • A brief curriculum vitae

 The entire application, excluding the c.v., should total no more than 1,000 words.
-Proposals are due via this Google form by Friday, April 28, 2023.
-Up to three fellows will be selected for the 2023-2024 academic year and will be announced in May.
+Proposals must be submitted via this Google form.

 2022-2023 Fellows